Yawgoog Scout Reservation: Knights of Yawgoog

-Following the Saturday Night Show selected Scout leaders and staff members proceed to a campfire where they are told about their membership in the Knights of Yawgoog.
-During the Sunday dress parade, the roll of new members is announced, along with the ceremonial induction potato, which is necklace of a potato threaded by a rope that is required to be worn of all new recruits and cannot be removed for 24 hours or when the inductee leaves Reservation property to head home, whichever comes first.
+At the Friday Night Show of each week, selected Scout leaders are announced, and asked to stand on stage, where they are recognized for their first-time dedication as adult leaders.
+They are thereafter inducted into the Knights of Yawgoog, marked by the ceremonial induction potato, which is necklace of a potato threaded by a rope that is required to be worn of all new recruits and cannot be removed for 24 hours or when the inductee leaves Reservation property to head home, whichever comes first.
 It was started in 1920 when the "Knights" would be commissioned by a "King of Yawgoog".
-It was a lighthearted club with no obligations, but later evolved into a more serious group to remind men of their role in molding Scouts.
-Scoutmasters and staff members inducted into the Knights of Yawgoog earned a patch tab of a gold sword against a navy blue background for uniform wear.
+It was a lighthearted club with no obligations, but later evolved into a more serious group to remind adults of their role in molding Scouts.
+Scoutmasters inducted into the Knights of Yawgoog earned a patch tab of a gold sword against a navy blue background for uniform wear.

-Notable events

-In 2008, JoAnn Guzeika and her husband, Henry Guzeika, were the only couple to be married at Yawgoog Scout Reservation, in the St. John Bosco Chapel.
-An earlier couple of a retired staff member and his wife renewed their vows at the Three Point waterfront, which included a ceremonial plunge into Yawgoog Pond.